aalku/spring-web-ssh-min-test/README.md

-# SSH client demo with xterm.js, Spring Boot and Apacha Mina SSHD
+# SSH client demo with xterm.js, Spring Boot and Apache Mina SSHD

 - Execute it (as jar or with maven or whatever).
 - Open http://localhost:8080/